s-batish/visit-seville/README.md

     - [Thank you page](docs/testing/thank-you-wave.png)
     - [404 page](docs/testing/404-wave.png)

 - Aria-labels have been used on the social media icons to state what those links do and that they will open in a new tab.
-An aria-label has also been used on the link that says 'here' on the 'Things to do' page to explain where this link will take the user.
 - On all of the image elements, the alt attribute has been used to describe each of the images.
 - Heading levels have been used in the correct order, with none being skipped, to ensure that the user can easily see the importance of the content based on the headings.
 ### Validator testing